iSumsoft » Windows Tips » How to Disable Windows 11 Round Corners

 Step 4 Set its value to 0.

-Step 5 Restart your PC.
+Step 5 Restart your PC to apply the changes.

-Using High Contrast Mode
+Enabling High Contrast Mode

-Step 1 Open Settings ( Win + I ).
+Step 1 Open Settings (Win + I).

-Step 3 Select one of the High Contrast Themes.
+Step 3 Select a High Contrast Theme.

-Select one of the High Contrast Themes
+Select High Contrast Theme

 Step 4 Apply the changes.